cosmos/cosmos-sdk/docs/architecture/adr-059-test-scopes.md

 When module unit test introduction as per [EPIC: Unit testing of modules via mocks](https://github.com/cosmos/cosmos-sdk/issues/12398) results in a near complete rewrite of an integration test suite the test suite should be retained and moved to `/tests/integration`.
-We accept the resulting test logic duplication, but recommend the unit tests be rewritten in BDD style.
+We accept the resulting test logic duplication but recommend improving the unit test suite through the addition of illustrative tests.

 #### Integration Tests